THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 The Silent Killer Of 401k Plans

-Because you pay these fees, you end up having less money to invest, which forces you to save more.
+Because you pay these fees, you have less money to invest, which forces you to save more.

 At age 65, here are their account balances.

-Here is a screenshot of what it looks like.
+Here is a screenshot of how this looks.